intarchboard/nomcom-description/iab-nomcom-description.md

 - The IAB serves as an appeal board for complaints of improper execution of the standards process, acting on appeals in respect of IESG standards decisions.

-- The IAB appoints ISOC Board of Trustees (BoT) members, a member of the IETF LLC, and similar positions in other Internet governance bodies.
+- The IAB appoints ISOC Board of Trustees (BoT) members and similar positions in other Internet governance bodies.

 - The IAB hears appeals on matters related to the IETF LLC.